google/auction-insights-visualization/README.md

 ## Hosting it yourself (optional)

 If you rather host the visualization yourself (which is totally optional), you can copy it to your own Cloud Storage bucket.
-You'll only need to do this the very first time you want to use this visualization in any dashboard.
+You'll only need to do this the very first time you want to use this visualization in any report.

   - [Create a Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) in your Google Cloud Platform project, if you don't have one yet.
   - Fill in the variable `CLOUD_STORAGE_BUCKET` in `deploy.sh` based on the name of your bucket.